The rental module is designed to manage the rental (as opposed to sale) of your Items.

 - Uncheck Disable Rental Contracts

 - Default Rental Service Item; enter the appropriate service item.
-You can modify this on a per item basic.
+You can modify this on a per item OR Lot or Serial No basis.

 - Default Rental Insrance Item; enter the appropriate other charge item.
-You can modify this on a per item basic.
+You can modify this on a per item basis.

 - Status when creating a ship doc; Ship docs are used to invoice rental contract.
 For example, you can set the status to Shipped which would immediately add it to the sync queue.

-- Rental Pricing Grid and Factor Driver; When you set up the items that you rent, you will be presented with a pricing grid.
-These 2 preference will make it easier to calculate pricing.
-In the above example, the use will enter the hourly rate (thats the Driver).
-The Factors are used to discount the Daily rate.
-For example if you entered $1 per hour,
+- Rental Pricing Grid and Multiplier; When you set up the items that you rent, you will be presented with a pricing grid.
+The Mutipliers are used to make it easier to calculate pricing.
+In the above example, the use will enter the Daily rate (thats the Miniminum Interval).
+The Multiplier on the Dailey rate.
+For example if you entered $150 per Day,

-- You can override these factors on an item per item basis.
+- You can override rental priced on an item per item basis.

 Price levels are NOT considered in the Rental Module at this time.